LucasVance/2100/README.md

 | Abolish the State                   | End the Bureaucracy / Decentralization | Focus on efficiency and local control rather than chaos.                                  |
 | Communism                           | The Commons / Open Source / Abundance  | Use modern examples like Linux or Wikipedia to explain non-market collaboration.          |

+There are many other such exapmles.
+Be on the lookout for them.

 ### 2. The Core Logic (The Synthesis)

+After full true deregulation there would be a mix of the free market but also some communist structures like Noam Chomsky would advocate for with anarcho-syndicalism.
+Because it looks to me that they're not contradictory and both would be valuable in different scenarios.

 We are reconciling two seemingly opposite views: